 Enter Locations that you want to search these users for.
 Remember, that in stack overflow location is a free text field.
-So when you search Bay Area, also include places like San Francisco, San Jose, Silicon Valley etc etc. You can even put countries.
+So when you search Bay Area, also include places like San Francisco, San Jose, Silicon Valley, etc. You can even put countries.
 By our estimate, there are close to 400,000 different locations in stack overflow!
 Besides, a lot of users have kept their location empty so there’s that to struggle with as well!

 Enter the languages these candidates have used.
 These languages are specific tags that are used to make questions and answers more organized.
 It is important to understand the format that stack overflow uses.
-Like nodejs will return results but inputs like node.js, node js etc won’t return any results.
+Like nodejs will return results but inputs like node.js, node js, etc won’t return any results.
 As you start typing, the page will automatically suggest the tags and these tags are the ones used by stack overflow.

 Two rules to remember for language/skills input:

 - Don’t use skills other than the ones suggested to you.
-That is the exhaustive list of all the distinct tags in stackoverflow.
+That is the exhaustive list of all the distinct tags in StackOverflow.

 - Make sure you input all variations of the language/skills you want to find.
 There are more than 15 python related tags in Stackoverflow.
-Select all of them for best results.
+Select all of them for the best results.

-Step 3: (optional) Select behaviour badges
+Step 3: (optional) Select behavior badges

 This part is really optional.
 There are a bunch of badges that stack overflow awards its users based on their usage pattern.
 You can read all about the stages here.

-Step 4: Head over to data.stackexchange
+Step 4: Head over to data.StackExchange

 Step 5: Run the query

-Enter the query title and paste the copied SQL query in the large query input box.
-Once you have pasted the query there, click on Run Query box at the bottom.
+Enter the query title and paste the copied SQL query into the large query input box.
+Once you have pasted the query there, click on the Run Query box at the bottom.
 Based on the number of results, it might take a few seconds or maybe even a few minutes to get the results.
 You can also download results in a CSV.